 Our mission is to extend life long learning to Georgia citizens through unbiased, research-based education in agriculture, the environment, communities, youth and families.

 The Meriwether County Extension office offers residents many Agricultural Services including but not limited to soil and water analysis along with in person consultations with our Ag Agent, educational publications and information on a wide array of homeowner, farmer and consumer topics.
 Free publications are available at our office or online.
 Through Meriwether County Extension we also have the 4-H youth development program in which students ages 9-19 can participate in numerous 4-H activities.
-Our 4-H Associate provides in school club meetings monthly.
+Our 4-H Agent provides in school club meetings monthly.

 Meriwether County is located in West Central Georgia.
 The county seat is in Greenville, Ga.
 The county is rich in history and culture offering many places to visit.
 The county offers many areas suitable for business activities.
 Meriwether County is home to the Little White House, National Fish Hatchery, and many other tourist and historical attractions.